-Awesome Study Says Clever People More Likely Drink Alcohol
+Science Says Clever People Are More Likely To Drink Alcohol, So Cheers To That

 This one goes out to everybody who peaked during childhood, and anyone whose parents regularly look at them, sigh and ask, "Where did I go wrong with you?"